Economy of the European Union: Services

-The COVID-19 pandemic had a significant impact on sales.
+The COVID-19 pandemic had a significant effect on sales.
 49% of all EU enterprises claimed that their sales decreased since the start of 2020.
 The pandemic has affected sectors differently, with the number of enterprises losing money in the hotels, restaurants, arts, and leisure industries reaching roughly 25% compared to previous times, and transportation also being affected.

 Without government assistance, 35% of European small and medium-sized firms (SMEs) in manufacturing and services indicated their businesses would not have survived the effects of the pandemic.

 In 2020, 86% of enterprises reported previous-year investment activity, while in 2021 only 79% reported investment.
 23% of EU firms changed their investment plans in 2021, with only 3% reporting a higher amount.
 The highest proportion of enterprises that have reduced their investment plans due to a drop in sales are in Poland, where 49% of firms have reduced investment, and in Belgium, where 47% of firms stated the same.

 Most green or digital businesses in the EU operate in manufacturing (33%) or infrastructure (30%).
-The service sector has the greatest percentage of businesses that have not engaged in digitalization or the green transition (41%).
+The service sector has the greatest percentage of businesses that have not engaged in digitalisation or the green transition (41%).

+EU enterprises were growing in terms of innovation in 2023.
+39% of EU enterprises created or introduced new goods, processes, or services in the previous fiscal year, compared to 57% of US firms.
+In the EU, over 12% of businesses introduced ideas that were novel to the country or the global market.
+Investment in intangible assets (research and development, software, training, or business processes) by EU enterprises accounted for around 38% of overall investment.
+Businesses in the EU were also optimistic about 2023, with 14% more predicting an increase rather than a drop in investment.

 Agriculture

 The agricultural sector is supported by subsidies from the European Union in the form of the Common Agricultural Policy (CAP).
-In 2013 this represented approximately €45billion (less than 33% of the overall budget of €148billion) of the EU's total spending.
+In 2013 this represented approximately €45 billion (less than 33% of the overall budget of €148 billion) of the EU's total spending.
 It was used originally to guarantee a minimum price for farmers in the EU.
-This is criticised as a form of protectionism, inhibiting trade, and damaging developing countries; one of the most vocal opponents was the UK, the second largest economy within the bloc until its withdrawal in January 2020, which repeatedly refused to give up the annual UK rebate unless the CAP should undergo significant reform; France, the biggest beneficiary of the CAP and the bloc's third largest (now its second-largest) economy, is its most vocal proponent.
+This is criticised as a form of protectionism, inhibiting trade, and damaging developing countries; one of the most vocal opponents was the United Kingdom, the second largest economy within the union until its withdrawal in January 2020, which repeatedly refused to give up the annual UK rebate unless the CAP should undergo significant reform; France, the biggest beneficiary of the CAP and the union's third largest (now its second-largest) economy, is its most vocal proponent.
 The CAP is however witnessing substantial reform.
 In 1985, around 70% of the EU budget was spent on agriculture.
 In 2011, direct aid to farmers and market-related expenditure amount to just 30% of the budget, and rural development spending to 11%.
 By 2011, 90% of direct support had become non-trade-distorting (not linked to production) as reforms have continued to be made to the CAP, its funding and its design.